 Today’s players can therefore relate their score to an early course record of 66, set in 1928 by the club pro (and later Secretary), Harry Gibb, a very impressive score given the equipment and conditions at the time.
 The current record is 62, scored in 2012 by member Garrick Porteous, 2013 Amateur Champion.
 The professional course record is 60, set by George Cowan of Westerhope GC.

 There have been some lengthened holes, landscaping improvements and partial extensions over the years, including the creation of a car park in 1938, and the purchase first of the (previously leased) club house in 1969, and then of the practice ground in 1989.
 All these investments paid off when in 2000 the club was able to purchase the freehold of the Course itself.

-The club now has a hard working and long serving green-keeping team – the two most experienced have almost 60 years of service between them – and a steward to run the clubhouse.
+The club now has a hard working and long serving green-keeping team and a steward to run the clubhouse.
 In earlier times the club also employed a professional and a caddy master, with caddying an essential part of golf.
 Over the years as the demands of especially visitors but also members changed, the various roles blurred until the current staffing arrangements, which date from the 1950s, were arrived at.

 1910s to 1950s